hoonbiolab/hoonbiolab.github.io/about.md

 ### Previously

 Before joining the faculty of SKKU, he was a senior research scientist at [**The Jackson Laboratory For Genomic Medicine (JAX)**](https://www.jax.org/personalized-medicine/the-jackson-laboratory-for-genomic-medicine), Farmington, CT.
-At JAX, he participated in multiple projects including Pan-Cancer analysis of extrachromosomal DNAs, and the effects of extrachromosomal DNAs in glioma evolution, and  was the founding member of Glioma Longitudinal AnalySiS (GLASS).
+At JAX, he participated in multiple projects including Pan-Cancer analysis of extrachromosomal DNAs, and the effects of extrachromosomal DNAs in glioma evolution.
+He was  the founding member of Glioma Longitudinal AnalySiS ([GLASS](https://www.glass-consortium.org/)).

 ### Before that